claresudbery/clare-wiki-ably/pages/organising/music/making-music.md

 permalink: /pages/organising/music/Making-Music
 ---

+## Misc

-See enclosing folder for music tools and other stuff.
+- See enclosing folder for music tools and other stuff.
+- See [singing page](/pages/organising/music/Clare-Singing) for singing stuff.